First lady, Muchel Obama, is seeking $10 donations to protect Obamacare, her husband's troubled health insurance system.

 He misjudged American politics.

-The president thought that he could be the first president ever to bridge the gap to unify the people.
+The president thought that he could be the first president ever to bridge the gap, to unify the people.

-That's not Obama didn't want that.
+That's not, Obama didn't want that.

 That wasn't his purpose.

-I mean, it if that had happened, that would have been great from his standpoint because of how it had happened and what it would mean.
+I mean, if that had happened, that would have been great from his standpoint because of how it had happened and what it would mean.

 But he wasn't trying to unify people in the way people who voted for him to unify us thought.

-Not agreeing with them and peacefully coexisting with them.
+That's not his, Obama's definition of unity is eliminating opposition, not agreeing with them and peacefully coexisting with them.

 It's eliminating them.

-The president has realized here that he wanted to change the world and finally get rid of Republicans as a serious body of opponents opposite, but he can't do it.
+The president has realized here that he wanted to change the world and finally get rid of Republicans as a serious body of opponents, opposite, but he can't do it.

 Later on, same show, situation room.

-Wolf Blitzer is got Gloria Borger.
+Wolf Blitzer is got Gloria Borger on.

-Gloria Borger heard what you just heard, and then she reacted.
+Gloria Borger heard what you just heard and then she reacted.

 And I think the president himself has told people that he was surprised at the extent of the opposition that he faced.